dzen-dhall/dzen-dhall/README.md

 ### [Bars](dhall/src/Bar.dhall)

 The most important concept of the DSL is `Bar`.
 Essentially, `Bar` is a tree data structure containing text, images, shapes, etc. in its leaves.
-[Default config file](dhall/config.dhall) exposes some functions for working with `Bar`s.
+[Default config file](dhall/config.dhall) exposes some functions for working with `Bar`s:

-Below you can see a hyperlinked list of these functions:

 <big><pre>
 -- [Text primitives](#text-primitives):